melissawm/acquire-docs/docs/get_started.md

 runtime.start()
 ```

-Acquisition happens in a separate thread, so at any point we can check on the status by calling `runtime.get_state()`.
+Acquisition happens in a separate thread, so at any point we can check on the status by calling the  `get_state` method.

 ```python